docker/docs/config/containers/logging/dual-logging.md

 regardless of the remote log driver used, because the engine is configured to log information to the “local” logging driver.
 Refer to [Configure the default logging driver](/configure) for additional information.

-**Note**:
+## Prerequisites

-- Dual logging is only supported for Docker Enterprise, and is enabled by default starting with Engine Enterprise 18.03.1-ee-1.
+- Docker Enterprise - Dual logging is only supported for Docker Enterprise, and is enabled by default starting with Engine Enterprise 18.03.1-ee-1.

 ## Usage